 Take Advantage of Automated Posts

 Consistency is key when it comes to social media.
-As well as keeping all your profile information up to date and keeping up with customer communication it is important that your account remains active to assure your customers that your business is still operating.
-Once you open your official social media account you must remain consistent with posting as bouts of silence will suggest to your following that account and consequently the business has been abandoned.
-The frequency of your content will depend on the size of your business and the suitability of the platform to your business goals.
+As well as keeping all your profile information up to date and keeping up with customer communication.
+It is important that your account remains active to assure your customers that your business is still operating.
+Once you open your official social media account you must remain consistent.
+With posting as bouts of silence will suggest to your following that account and consequently the business has been abandoned.
+The frequency of your content will depend on the size of your business.
+As well as the suitability of the platform to your business goals.